A working pantry? It's the secret weapon of a well-organized kitchen.

 Even for beginners, a dedicated pantry area can be a big help.
 Set aside a cabinet or shelf to hold pantry items.
 Organize them by category, stacking cans and boxes.
 Flat-bottomed plastic baskets support and contain bags of dried beans, rice, or pasta.

 One exception to the "store by category" rule: complete pantry meals.
 On a section of pantry shelf, assemble all the makings for three to five pantry meals: a family-sized can of clam chowder, extra can of chopped clams, and the box of oyster crackers shelved together make it easy to replace these items after use.
 Check your "pantry meals" area before shopping day.
 Empty spaces will remind you to stock up on the clam chowder as needed.

 More comprehensive pantries call for a more organized approach.
 Larger pantries require more storage space, often sited away from the kitchen.
 In this situation, a written pantry inventory can remind forgetful cooks of the existence and location of pantry items.

-To inventory the pantry, use a clipboard, steno pad, laptop computer or a free printable pantry inventory form from our Household Notebook Forms Library.
+To inventory the pantry, use a clipboard, steno pad, laptop computer or a free printable pantry inventory form.
 Record pantry contents, amount and location for easy reference.